WEEE-Open/schema/README.md

 Located at `98ssh.ldif`, it allows storing public SSH keys.
 It's an OpenLDAP schema with minor modifications to adapt it to 389DS.

+### SSH as Text

+A single objectClass with a single plain text variable to add an SSH key to things.
+This is `98sshAsText.ldif`.

 ### Telegram

 `98telegram.ldif` is a simple schema to store some [Telegram](https://telegram.org/) related inforamation: ID, nickname and group invite links.